 Candidiasis, often known as thrush, is caused by an overgrowth of, or an allergic reaction to, a yeast called Candida albicans.
 This yeast is usually found in many areas of the body and is not considered to be a sexually transmissible infection.
 Candidiasis is very common.
 A range of factors may possibly trigger an attack of candidiais although often there is no obvious cause.

 For women, symptoms of candidiasis may include genital itching, irritation or burning and/or abnormal vaginal discharge.

 Men with candidaisis may have itching and redness on the head of the penis (a condition known as balanitis).
 Some men find symptoms are more noticeable after sex.
 Sometimes the itching is located in the groin.

-How serious is candidiasis?
+How serious is candidiasis or thrush?